nozzlegear/Gearworks/README.md

 1. Force all login requests to a secure domain (i.e. http**s**://mydomain.com).
 2. Disable secure cookies by setting the yar plugin's `isSecure` option to `false` in `server.ts`.

+## Building Gearworks

+- Gearworks requires a PouchDB-compatible database.
+For development, Gearworks assumes that you have [pouchdb-server](https://github.com/pouchdb/pouchdb-server) installed globally via NPM.